At a glance

 The holey dollar and the National Museum

-The holey dollar purchased at auction by the National Museum in December 2011 is likely to go on show in 2013 in the gallery Landmarks: People and Places across Australia.
+The holey dollar purchased at auction by the National Museum in December 2011 is on show in the gallery Landmarks: People and Places across Australia.

 It complements other colonial material at the Museum, including including Governor Lachlan Macquarie's sword and the world's largest collection of convict tokens.
 The Museum has more than 300 convict tokens, which are coins engraved with convict details and messages of affection, and a rare personal record of transportation.